 I’d like to share with you my major takeaways, but before I begin I must preface…

-I’m not going to get into the weeds here: I won’t be discussing what we are “evolutionarily” adapted to, I won’t be discussing Trimethylamine N-oxide (TMAO) and whether its inflammatory or not.
+I’m not going to get into the weeds here: I won’t be discussing what we are “evolutionarily” adapted to, I won’t be discussing Trimethylamine N-oxide (TMAO) and whether it’s inflammatory or not.
 I’m not going to speak of plant toxins like lectins or phytic acid.
 I’m not even going to use terms like “nutrient density,” “omega-3,” or “B-12” in reference to the benefits of animal products.
-We won’t talk about specific carbs or “FODMAPs”… wait FOD what?
-I won’t even think of mentioning how some fish like Tuna are loaded with toxic mercury.
-Hell, I’m literally not even going to tell you that a diversity of plant foods contain soluble fiber and resistant starch which totally feed a robust healthy microbiome.
+We won’t talk about specific carbs or “FODMAPs”, and I won’t even think of mentioning how some fish like tuna are loaded with toxic mercury.
+Heck, I’m literally not even going to tell you that a diversity of plant foods contain soluble fiber and resistant starch which totally feed a robust, healthy microbiome.

 See?
 Some of you got a little worked up inside, but that was the point.
 In short, I won’t be citing a single scientific article.
 On purpose.

-This, my friends, is a “zoomed out” 30,000’ subjective opinion piece.
-What follows is my view and no-one else’s and my mind is allowed to evolve, just as yours is too.
+This, my friends, is a “zoomed out” 30,000-foot subjective opinion piece.
+What follows is my view and no one else’s.
+And my opinion is allowed to evolve, just as yours is too.

 I would like to remind everyone that there is an endless stream of more-qualified-people-than-me shouting science at one another all over the internet.
-You can google, you can PubMed, you can watch the slick and polarizing “Game Changers” Netflix and its many “debunkings,” on Youtube, you can scrutinize the highly studied and articulate scientists, doctors, and other experts on both sides of this issue.
+You can Google, you can PubMed, you can watch the polished and polarizing “Game Changers” on Netflix and its many “debunkings” on Youtube, you can scrutinize the highly studied and articulate scientists, doctors, and other experts on both sides of this issue.
 You’ll learn a lot.
 And there’s plenty of material that’s specifically IBD related too (but still the path forward to me is more unknown than certain).

 – Point One –

-Yes we may share 99.9% of our DNA, but several other factors are vastly different, here are just a few:
+Yes, you and I may share 99.9% of our DNA, but several other factors are vastly different between us.
+Here are just a few:

 Our “epigenome” – which genes are turned on or off at a given time? (quite different from person to person, even between identical twins)

-Our “microbiome,” “mycobiome,” and “virome” – what respective bacterial, fungal, and/or viral species uniquely inhabiting our gut and skin? (depends on so many factors)
+Our “microbiome,” “mycobiome,” and “virome” – what respective bacterial, fungal, and/or viral species uniquely inhabit our gut and skin? (depends on so many factors)